 Growing numbers of homeowners are looking for ways to reduce their energy bills whilst at the same time making a positive environmental impact.

 If you’re keen to do your bit for the environment, switching to a green energy tariff which supports renewable energy generation is an easy way to start.
-In fact, around a third of British homes are already signed up to green tariffs.
+In fact, around a third of British homes are already signed up for green tariffs.

-In this article, we take you through the ins and outs of green energy tariffs, and explain why you shouldn’t always take renewable energy claims at face value.
+In this article, we take you through the ins and outs of green energy tariffs and explain why you shouldn’t always take renewable energy claims at face value.

 What is green energy?